-ALDH1A2 (Aldehyde Dehydrogenase 1 Family, Member A2) is a Protein Coding gene.
+ALDH1A2 (Aldehyde Dehydrogenase 1 Family Member A2) is a Protein Coding gene.
 Diseases associated with ALDH1A2 include Diaphragm Disease and Neural Tube Defects.
 Among its related pathways are Vitamin A and Carotenoid Metabolism and Signaling by Retinoic Acid.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on the aldehyde or oxo group of donors, NAD or NADP as acceptor.
-An important paralog of this gene is ALDH9A1.
+An important paralog of this gene is ALDH1A1.

 UniProtKB/Swiss-Prot Summary for ALDH1A2 Gene

 Converts retinaldehyde to retinoic acid (PubMed:29240402).
 Recognizes as substrates free retinal and cellular retinol-binding protein-bound retinal.
-Does metabolize octanal and decanal but does not metabolize citral, benzaldehyde, acetaldehyde and propanal.
+Can metabolize octanal and decanal, but has only very low activity with benzaldehyde, acetaldehyde and propanal.
 Displays complete lack of activity with citral (By similarity).